Diversity and equality networks

 - Parent and Family Network

-If you are interested in starting a new network, contact our Diversity and Inclusion Dean.
+If you are interested in starting a new network, contact the Diversity Team.

 - providing a supportive space for BAME colleagues to engage with one another